FabLabSG/fablab-docs/README.md

 * Makers Community Liaison: (Vacant)<br>Establishes and maintains communication with the Makers Community for mutual understanding and cooperation for the Pilot Challenge.

+* FabLabs Liaison: (Vacant)<br>Establishes and maintains engagement and communication with the FabLabs.

+* Legal Advisor: (Vacant)<br>Provide legal advice and guidance to the project organisation.<br>Act as liaison coordinating any external legal services.

 * Challenge Producer: (Vacant)<br>Runs various Challenges with the Makers Community for the beneficiaries.
 Planning and keeping track of timelines, resources, and deliverables.

 ## Resources, financial and quality plan